 Being vulnerable, receptive and at the same time safe, is appealing for many reasons.
 It’s seen as fulfilling.
 These days even many straight men are drawn to sexual expressions that are marked by greater vulnerability (such as being bound or receptive anal sex).
 This is noteworthy since being receptive and vulnerable flies against traditional notions of masculinity.

-Another consideration is that often sexuality is a part of our lives where we (often unconsciously) seek to experience what we don’t or can’t have in other parts of our lives.
+When discussing why most gay men prefer being sexually submissive, another consideration is that often sexuality is a part of our lives where we (often unconsciously) seek to experience what we don’t or can’t have in other parts of our lives.
 The story has been told many times of men who are successful lawyers or CEOs who want to lose control in the bedroom, or of those without much power at work who want to be in charge in the bedroom.

 In past times, simply being gay meant you were not safe in many ways.
 You could lose your job, your home and even your life.
 Thus, a desire to take on a “safer” role sexually may have been more common in those times, expressed by the desire to be the leader, top or in control sexual partner.

 In more recent times where basic safety is less a concern, gay men thus feel freer to let go of control, to explore and experiment with other sexual roles.

 7. The widespread availability of porn, social media and video

 One reason most gay men prefer being sexually submissive is that gay men have many more models today of how they can express and experience their sexuality than they did in the past.

 In the distant past the main opportunities to see the possibilities was through pornographic magazines purchased in a store, or through being present in a bar or club with a “back room.”
 While, of course, there was sexual activity and groups that met in homes, my point is that the availability of role models was much more limited.
 You had to leave your home to obtain them.